.jpg)

 used, though they're commonly consumed by "juicers".

-Personally, I don't feel that Apple preparations are
+Personally, I don't feel that apple preparations are

 dangerous, but be sensible and make them with a light